greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Added direct printing to a selected printer
 * Changed multi-screen capture behaviour, assuming that capturing all screens is not a normal use-case.
 Now default behaviour is to capture the one with the mouse-cursor.
 Also the user can select which screen to capture from the context-menu.
 * Many languages added and updated, see our website for the whole listing!
+* Added some features for deploying Greenshot in companies: Fixed settings can't be changed in the settings.
+Settings, quicksettings and the Greenshot icon can be disabled.
+(See greenshot.ini)

 Bugs resolved:
 * Fixed a problem with temp-files being removed before they were used, now using a delay of ~10 hours